ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 ~~~

 We can now create one STONITH resource for each node and each fencing
-resource will not be allowed to run on the node it is supposed to fence:
+resource will not be allowed to run on the node it is supposed to fence.
+Note that in the `port` argument of the following commands, `srv[1-3]-d8` are
+the names of the virutal machines as known by libvirtd side.
+See manpage
+fence_virsh(8) for more infos.

 ```
 crm conf<<EOC